How to Handle a NJ Motorcycle Accident Caused by a Defective Bike Part

 Defective bike parts and poor bike design may be the reason that you were involved in a motorcycle accident since even one defective part can cause you to lose control of the motorcycle.
 In 2015, more than 88,000 motorcyclists were injured in accidents, a small percentage of which were caused by defective parts.
 Our law firm is experienced in representing motorcycle accident cases that involve defective parts, which means that we can help you obtain the compensation you’re owed.

-Common Defects That Cause Motorcycle Accidents
+Common Manufacturing Defects that Cause Motorcycle Accidents in New Jersey

 Whether the mechanic who you recently took your bike to provided poor repair work or the manufacturer placed a defective part on the motorcycle, there are many defects that can cause motorcycle accidents.
 These accidents can result in everything from bike damage to injuries, which is why it’s important that you know how to receive compensation.
 Brake defects are very common causes of motorcycle accidents, which could result from poor installation or a maintenance-related issue that caused the brakes to stop functioning properly.